 Personalized Technical Assistance and Consulting Services

-Call us!
-Last year we addressed 593 individual requests from business districts and provided 2,665 hours of assistance in areas including economic development, governance, membership, revenue and personnel.
+Last year we provided 2,300+ hours of assistance in areas including economic development, governance, membership, revenue and personnel.

 - Fee-for-Service Consulting – expanded menu provides design, membership, staffing and strategic governance options with deeply discounted member prices (see Consulting Menu)

-- Annual Check-Up™ and Benchmarking Success™– helps associations implement best practices and prioritize activities with easy-to-use templates
+- Annual Check-Up™ – helps associations implement best practices and prioritize activities with easy-to-use templates

 - Mentoring Connections – links business district leaders to discuss shared issues and best practices